Greece at the 2026 Winter Olympics

-Greece will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
-As the founding nation of the Olympic Games and in keeping with tradition, Greece will enter the stadium first during the parade of nations at the opening ceremony.
+Greece competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, which was held from 6 to 22 February 2026.
+As the founding nation of the Olympic Games and in keeping with tradition, Greece entered the stadium first during the parade of nations at the opening and closing ceremonies.

+Nefeli Tita was the country's flag bearer during the opening ceremony and Maria Eleni Tsiovolou during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.